Are Pregnancy Supplements Worthwhile?

 With a recent surge in faddy diets and a heightened awareness of health and nutrition in general, it is no wonder that women are becoming increasingly concerned about their health and nutrition levels before and during pregnancy.
 This issue is probably exacerbated by the fact that pharmaceutical companies use extremely effective advertising on their supplement products.
 So, are nutrient supplements a necessity during pregnancy or is it all a marketing ploy?

 While it is true that women require higher levels of nutrients during pregnancy to provide for their growing baby, it is important to note that most, if not all of these nutrients can be easily acquired from a well balanced and healthy diet.
-Eating a richly nutritious diet is simply a matter of eating a diverse selection of foods from each food group and only a very small amount of foods high in sugar and/or processed food which contain very little nutrition.
+Eating a richly nutritious diet is simply a matter of eating a diverse selection of foods from each food group and only a minimal amount of foods high in sugar or processed food which contain very little nutrition.
 Choosing healthy varieties of each food group will ensure that your diet contains optimum nutrition.
-The 4 main food groups are:
+The four main food groups are:

 - Meat, Fish and Alternatives